Madison, Wisconsin: Education

 Bascom Hill forms the historic core of the University of Wisconsin–Madison campus.

 The Madison Metropolitan School District serves the city while a variety of other districts serve the surrounding area.
 With an enrollment of approximately 25,000 students in 46 schools, it is the second largest school district in Wisconsin behind the Milwaukee School District.
 The five public high schools are Vel Phillips Memorial, Madison West, Madison East, La Follette, and Malcolm Shabazz City High School, an alternative school.

-Among private church-related high schools are Abundant Life Christian School, Edgewood High School, near the Edgewood College campus, and St. Ambrose Academy, a Catholic school offering grades 6 through 12.
+Among private church-related high schools are Abundant Life Christian School, Edgewood High School, near the Edgewood University campus, and St. Ambrose Academy, a Catholic school offering grades 6 through 12.
 Madison Country Day School is a private high school with no religious affiliation.

-The city is home to the flagship campus of the University of Wisconsin, Edgewood College, Madison Area Technical College, and Herzing University-Madison, giving the city a post-secondary student population of nearly 65,000.
-The University of Wisconsin accounts for the vast majority of students, with an enrollment of roughly 50,000, of whom 37,000 are undergraduates.
+Madison has a post-secondary student population of nearly 65,000.
+The University of Wisconsin–Madison, the flagship campus of the University of Wisconsin System, accounts for the vast majority of students, with an enrollment of roughly 50,000 total students and 37,000 undergraduates.
+The city is also home to the main campuses of Edgewood University and Madison Area Technical College, as well as branches of Herzing University and Lakeland University.

-Additional degree programs are available through satellite campuses of Concordia University-Wisconsin, Lakeland College, the University of Phoenix, and Upper Iowa University.
-Madison also has a non-credit learning community with multiple programs and many private businesses also offering classes.